Warner Records: 2010-present: Warner Records

-2019–present: Warner Records

-On May 28, 2019, the label announced that it had changed its name to Warner Records, and unveiled a new logo—replacing the Warner Bros. shield with a wordmark and black circle (both partially cut off at the bottom).
+The Warner Bros. headquarters moved from Burbank to downtown Los Angeles in March 2019.
+On May 28, the label announced it had changed its name to Warner Records, and unveiled a new logo—replacing the Warner Bros. shield with a wordmark and black circle (both partially cut off at the bottom).
 WMG explained that the new logo was meant to resemble the Earth, a record, and the Sun, and had "artful simplicity and impactful typography that are ideally suited to the digital world".
 The change was necessitated by the upcoming expiration of WMG's license to the Warner Bros. trademarks; after the sale of Warner Music Group in 2004 by Time Warner (now Warner Bros.
 Discovery since 2022), the company had been granted a 15-year license to use the Warner Bros. name and shield logo.
 The new logo received mixed reviews, with marketing critics and former WMG employees lamenting the replacement of the historic Warner Bros. emblem (used by the label for 61 years) with a comparatively simplistic mark.

-On May 31, 2022, a partnership was announced with the South Korean entertainment company SM Entertainment for K-pop girl group Aespa's global promotions.
+The record label's ISRC code remained "WB1".

+In 2018 and 2019, Warner increased its focus on catalog, releasing boxed sets to commemorate the anniversaries of albums including Green Day's Nimrod and Linkin Park's Hybrid Theory in addition to working with the estates of Mac Miller and Ramones to plan further catalog albums.
+NLE Choppa launched a label in partnership with Warner in 2019; his 2020 album, Top Shotta, went platinum in the US and Canada.
+New records by Omar Apollo, Gorillaz and Red Hot Chili Peppers were successful, and Dua Lipa's album Future Nostalgia was a massive hit.
+It was the 69th best-selling record in the US, and the tenth best-seller worldwide in 2020, and the ninth best-seller in the US and the 6th worldwide in 2021.
+With growing pressure to increase market share, the success of Future Nostalgia "bought more time" for Bay-Schuck and Corson to retool the artist roster.